operand/agency/README.md

 [examples/demo](./examples/demo/).

 After a short boot time you can visit the web app at `http://localhost:8080` and you should see a simple chat interface.
+The following is a screenshot of a conversation that demonstrates the multiple demo agents intelligently interacting and following orders.

-The following is a screenshot of a conversation that demonstrates multiple agents intelligently interacting and following orders.
 There are two OpenAI based agents: `"FunctionAI"` and `"CompletionAI"`, named for the API's they use, and `"Chatty"` a simple chat agent who uses a small local transformers based model for demonstration.

-I also demonstrate the results of rejecting an action and directing an agent to use a different approach.
+The screenshot also demonstrates the results of rejecting an action and directing an agent to use a different approach in real time.
 After I explained my rejection of the `read_file` action (which happened behind the scenes on the terminal), `"FunctionAI"` appropriately used the `shell_command` action with `wc -l Dockerfile`.
 The Dockerfile indeed had 73 lines.

 <p align="center">
   <img src="https://i.ibb.co/nbvLJvg/Screenshot-2023-06-14-at-3-59-01-AM.png"